 "I don't know what it means.
 All of the people I ran into were turned into drones, disconnected, dumped aside and left to rot," Nij answered.
 "Without the Tolg's help, we're nothing more than reanimated corpses.
 The more recently assimilated died instantly, while ones like me, we endured.
 I believe I'm the last one, and I don't feel like I have long."

 Tuvok thought about it carefully.
 "A full assault on a pre-warp civilisation.
 Perhaps they chose this planet by mistake, it had nothing of interest to them.
 In that case why assimilate only to discard the drones?
 There must be a reason for it.
 Is this usual behaviour for the Tolg?"

 "No. Nothing about this is usual for the Tolg," Morgan replied.

 "Hang on.
 You said these guys were like a myth, you'd never seen them until that one time.
 You don't know anything definite about them, other than they're like a zombie Borg who likes pyramids," Tom said.

 Morgan glanced at him and lightly shrugged.
-"From what I heard they pretty much do what the Borg do, their only differences no really sees so everyone assumes its them.
+"From what I heard they pretty much do what the Borg do.
+Their only differences haven't been witnessed, so everyone assumes it's them.
 That's why for a while we weren't sure they even existed."

 "We should proceed with caution," Tuvok warned them both.
 "We'll take Mr Nij back to the Flyer and do a full scan.
 If he is indeed telling the truth about being disconnected from the Tolg, or the Borg, then we'll return to Voyager but keep him confined.
 Perhaps the Doctor might be able to help him."